A Biophysical View of Biology, AS.020.382

 16. Fundamental limitations on accuracy of amino acid identification during protein synthesis.
 Experimental determination of accuracy of protein synthesis.
 Kinetic proofreading and how to be arbitrarily accurate.

-22. Bayesian statistics and their use in biology
+24 Nov.
+30. Bayesian statistics and its use in biology